vendasta/marketplace-documentation/docs/Other/marketplace_webhooks.md

 content type: text/plain
 body: JWT signed base64 string sent as plaintext raw in the POST body
 ```
-Auth0 has libraries for most popular languages to help speed up integrations that interact with JWTs: [https://jwt.io/libraries](https://jwt.io/libraries)
+Auth0 has libraries for most popular languages to help speed up integrations that interact with JWTs: [https://jwt.io/#libraries-io](https://jwt.io/#libraries-io)

 **Testing**

 The best way to initially test receiving a webhook payload from Vendasta is to use the Testing Page in Vendor Center.

 The Testing Page will load the **Purchase Webhook** URLs you have entered in the Integration Page by default, but you can set them to whatever url you would like.
-This tool only send purchase webhook dummy payloads.
+This tool only sends purchase webhook dummy payloads.

 To review a test payload try a webhook testing service like [Webhook.Site](https://webhook.site) or [RequestBin by Pipedream](https://requestbin.com/).
 Copy the unique url they give, and enter it into the on the testing page, and select "SEND TEST APP WEBHOOK" -
 Review the results on the Webhook Tester page.
 It will have received a dummy payload.
 To see the contents, place the JWT token into the Encoded text area of the [jwt.io debugger](https://jwt.io).